team-friendo/nextcloud/README.md

 **(1) Provide some secrets:**

-You will need a file called `.env` located in the root directory of this repo that looks like the sample provided in `.env.example`, only with the values inside the {{ TEMPLATE STRINGS }} filled in with real values.
+You will need a file called `.env` located in the `files` directory of this repo that looks like the sample provided in `/files/.env.example`, only with the values inside the {{ TEMPLATE STRINGS }} filled in with real values.
 Your values!
 (This file should be gitignored.)

 Now load the secrets into your environment with: